Medicine Overview of Thyrogear Tablet

 Anxiety, Vomiting, Diarrhoea, Palpitations, Nervousness, Weight loss, Tremor.

 Take this medicine in the dose and duration as advised by your doctor.
 Swallow it as a whole.
 Do not chew, crush or break it.
-It is better to take Thyrogear 100mcg Tablet empty stomach (1 hour before food or 2 hours after food).
+Thyrogear 100mcg Tablet is to be taken empty stomach.

 In Depth Information on Thyrogear Tablet